 But the discussion about this issue doesn’t stop at calling her “Pocahontas” or “squaw.”
 Commentators are playing fast and loose with tribes, age, and status.
 Michelle Malkin referred to Warren as “Sacaja-whiner.”
 Sacajawia is said to be of Lemhi Shoshone descent, while Pocahontas was Algonquian.
 Yet online commenters use all kinds of Native-American tribe names to make some kind of point.
 One called Warren “She will Sioux.”
 Could anyone who’s used those terms even recognize the difference between the Sioux and the Cherokee?
 I doubt it.

 None of these monikers have anything to do with describing an issue in the election, but are the quickest way of diminishing her as a person and describing stereotypical female Indian-ness.
 These cultural expressions reinforce public impressions of what constitutes indigenity and the place of indigenous women in simultaneously romanticized and demonized past.
 This racist and sexist discourse reinforces dehumanizing and limiting views of the abilities of Native women to themselves and to non-Indians but also supports institutionalized oppression of minority peoples.
 It insults an entire race of people who are underrepresented politically and legally disenfranchised- all in the interest of a catchy headline or clever pull quote.
 Sexist name-calling is an exercise in power and is well established in psychological literature as harmful, humiliating, and has lasting effects on self-esteem.
-Dismissing the S-word and terms like it as harmless simultaneously historic word is to dismiss women’s concerns and further silence our voices.Published by Rachel Larris on 09/27/2012
+Dismissing the S-word and terms like it as harmless simultaneously historic word is to dismiss women’s concerns and further silence our voices.Published by Kate McCarthy on 09/27/2012